TECKELHUT ACRES - THE TRANS AM RANCH

 Polish Rabbits: What can you say bad about this dwarf breed?
 Nothing.
 Maturing to between 2 1/2 to 3 1/2 pounds they are the perfect breed for anyone.
 Non bitters.
 Even tempered.
 Easy to train.
 Low maintainance.
 Just the sweetest dwarf rabbit there is.
 The perfect pet or show animal for children.

-New Zealand Rabbits: The New Zealand has been the "go to" rabbit for years for meat production.
+New Zealand Rabbits: We have the much sought after Manuel lines.
+The New Zealand has been the "go to" rabbit for years for meat production.
 Maturing to between 8 and 12 pounds they are easy keepers and breeders.
 They have large litters and are excellent mothers.
 I have been in the rabbit breeding business for several years now.
 I have tried other commercial breeds but none of them could hold a match to the New Zealands when it comes to meat production.
-That is why I am back into them again.
+That is why I am back with the breed again.